xbeat/Machine-Learning/README.md

 Introduction to Time Series Anomaly Detection

 Time series anomaly detection is a crucial task in various domains, including IoT, cybersecurity, and industrial monitoring.
 Spatial-Temporal Normality Learning (STEN) is an advanced technique that combines spatial and temporal information to identify anomalies in time series data.
 This presentation will explore STEN and its implementation using Python.

+## Recurrent Neural Networks!
+Challenges and Solutions in Python

+Introduction to Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
+They maintain an internal state (memory) that allows them to capture temporal dependencies in the input sequence.
+This makes them particularly useful for tasks such as natural language processing, time series analysis, and speech recognition.

 ## Mastering Temperature and Top_p in Python Language Models